nilthehuman/Silence/README.md

 __Silence__ aims to be correct and unbiased, but it is not perfect and has some bugs.
 Please do NOT rely on __Silence__ to produce ground truth renders.

+  * No soft shadows yet
+  * Indirect illumination is unreliable
   * __Silence__ assumes that all light zones are spawned in vacuum so if your light source is inside a glass object it will look like the object is vacuum and it's _the world_ that's made of glass